 Types Of Pasta Machines

-Pasta machines can be categorized into two types: manual and electric pasta machines.
+In fact, though there are differences between pasta and noodles, they also share some similarities.
+For example, both noodle and pasta machines are grouped into two types: manual and electric machines.
 Here I will tell you some characteristics of these two types.

 Manual Pasta Machine